 Where do you see the health and wellness industry going over the next few years, and are there any trends that we should be looking out for (good or bad!)

 I think there is still currently a lot of “anti” messages out there and I’m really hoping that will change.
 Whether it’s anti - clean eating, anti – carbs, anti – fats, I still believe that using negative language around food creates confusion, mistrust and doesn’t benefit any of us as a group, or as individuals, in the long term.

-I think the next move or wave is going to be putting more research into some of the theories and ideas that have come up in the past couple of years like the impact of the micro-biome, the gut-brain connection and the influence of stress on our health.
-I am also excited that the conversation about mental health is evolving, our health isn’t one-dimensional and I think we are now seeing a more holistic approach to conditions.
-Nutrition is ever evolving, shifting science and that's what makes it an exciting field to work within.
-It also means we need to be really responsible with what we talk about in nutrition and the messages that we share.
+I think the next move or wave is going to be putting more research into the theories and ideas that have come up in the past couple of years like the impact of the micro-biome, the gut-brain connection and the influence of stress on our health.
+I am also excited that the conversation about mental health is evolving, our health isn’t one-dimensional and we are now seeing a more holistic approach to conditions.
+Nutrition is an ever evolving, shifting science and that's what makes it an exciting field to work within.
+It also means we need to be really responsible with how we talk about in nutrition and the messages that we share.

 We're all so distracted with perfection these days - what's been your biggest challenge so far, and how did you overcome it?

 In my business I am a complete perfectionist when it comes to creative ideas and how I envision things, so definitely a big challenge for me is how long everything takes on this side of things!
 I also think understanding the time and dedication it takes to make things happen, whether that’s in clinic, with a client, or moving my business forward in other ways is something that is difficult to appreciate until you’ve done it or tried to.